coredds/eniGOma/examples/README.md

 ---

-*These examples demonstrate the flexibility and power of eniGOma while maintaining historical accuracy where appropriate.*
+*These examples demonstrate the flexibility and power of enigoma while maintaining historical accuracy where appropriate.*